Brianfit/I-Ching/README.md

 Which is all just to say that the coin method does not hold the same built-in bias that the yarrow stalk method has.
 Surely note must have been made by the ancients that a 6 was a relatively rare occurrence indeed.
 Certainly, anyone in frequent consultation with the book by the yarrow stalk method would have noted the anomaly.
 I noticed the reticence of 6 after many many runs of the developing program and thought my coding was somehow flawed.
 But no!
 Perseverance furthers.
 No Blame.

-Update: Wikipedia sums up all that blather very succinctly, but is this right?
-The chart below shows an 8/16 chance of Yin or Yang in the Yarrow Stalk method, but shouldn't there be a slightly higher chance of getting a Yielding line given
+Update: Wikipedia sums up all that blather very succinctly:

 <table class="wikitable sortable">
 <tr>